Accidents and Occupational Injuries

 Major Accidents and Abnormal Conditions/Accidents

-In fiscal 2021, the Mitsui Chemicals Group reported zero major accidents*1, meeting its target of zero.
-However, the number of abnormal conditions/accidents*2 is on the rise, totaling 16 against the target of 7 or less.
-Since 11 of these events were leakage and 8 of these were equipment-related, implementing recurrence prevention measures has become a major issue.
+In fiscal 2022, the Mitsui Chemicals Group reported zero major accidents*1 and met its target of zero.
+In addition, the number of abnormal conditions and accidents*2 decreased from the previous year to 8, meeting the target of 8 or less.
+Leakage accounted for all 8 incidents, 7 of which were equipment-related, so implementing recurrence prevention measures has become a major issue.
 To prevent recurrence, we are working on (1) developing appropriate maintenance plans, (2) reinforcing change management (risk assessment), and (3) improving the quality of construction.

 Accidents and abnormal conditions with a severity level of 18 points or more, as specified by the Japan Petrochemical Industry Association (JPCA) under the Center for Chemical Process Safety (CCPS) evaluation procedures, or events that involve death.